-4.12 Returns
+4.11 Returns

-In accordance with the UK Responder Standards the OSRO is required to submit an annual return summarising actual responses, incidents or major organisational developments.
+The OSRO is required to submit an annual return summarising actual responses, incidents or major organisational developments.

-The NI as the Accrediting Body will summarise the returns from the OSROs and compile an overview report for presentation at the policy meetings.
+The NI as the Accrediting Body will summarise the returns from the OSROs and compile an overview report for presentation at the policy and governance meetings.